kentv0/academic-projects/README.md

-Academic Projects
+Java Projects
 ======
 Introduction
 ------
-This repository contain the submodules of the academic projects I worked on throughout my undergrad.
+This repository contain the submodules of the Java projects I worked on throughout my career so far.
 Each submodule contains a project directed from its respective repository and a guide on how to set it up.

 Disclaimer
 ------